 Sweet and sour vegan strawberry crumble bars that don’t require eggs or dairy.
-They are vegan, easy to make and great for breakfast or snack at school/work.
+They are vegan, easy to make and great for breakfast or snacks at school/work.

 If you ask me, I love a quick and delicious breakfast that is like dessert to start my day.
 Because.. who doesn’t like to have dessert for breakfast really?
 I don’t mind it everyday!
 Do you agree?
 Yay we are best friends already!